-FCBC recognizes the Lord’s Supper (LS) and Baptism as the two ordinances specifically given to believers and as such realizes their importance in the life of the church.
-Recognizing believers bring various beliefs, experiences, and feelings regarding the Lord’s Supper, the elders desire to lay out the following guidance regarding FCBC’s beliefs and observance of the Lord’s Supper.
+We recognize the Lord’s Supper (LS) and Baptism as the two ordinances specifically given to believers and as such realize their importance in the life of the church.
+Knowing that believers bring various experiences and feelings regarding the Lord’s Supper, the Elders desire to lay out the following guidance regarding Friendship’s beliefs and observance of the Lord’s Supper.
 We begin our theology by working from explicit statements to areas where Scripture is silent.

 Explicit statements and commands